ibm-cloud-docs/vpc/fl-analyze.md

 If both the connection initiator vNIC and connection target vNIC enable flow logs, the initiator and target IP and ports fields are identical in the flow logs on both vNICs.
 {: note}

-**Example**: Consider a client that is sending an HTTP request to a web server.
+Example: Consider a client that is sending an HTTP request to a web server.
 The flow log for this HTTP request on the client-side vNIC has the client’s IP address as `initiator_ip`.
 The corresponding flow log on the server-side vNIC has the same `initiator_ip`.

 The `start_time` and `end_time` in a flow log reflects: